 In this season.
 I am a full-time graduate student at Marylhurst University, working part-time as an on-call for a financial firm and devoting all remaining hours of my life to ministry and my family.

-05.09.2008, Friday ~ The 777- jet plane arrived at Ben Gurion International Airport, Tel Aviv, Israel at 4:15 pm.
+May 9, 2008, Friday ~ The 777- jet plane arrived at Ben Gurion International Airport, Tel Aviv, Israel at 4:15 PM.
 A child’s dream, a prayer and a hope were answered the moment I stepped off the plane.
-Others were rushing past to retrieve their luggage after the 18-hour flight and I just stood still in a holy moment in time recognizing in that single moment the dream I had waited for 49 years had just come true.
+Others were rushing past to retrieve their luggage after the 18-hour flight and I just stood still in a holy moment in time recognizing in a single moment the dream I had waited for 49 years had just come true.
 I was living the dream.
-I have not yet met one person in Israel, yet I feel at home.
+I have not yet met one person in Israel, yet I felt like I had come home.

 After months of seemingly endless rain in the Northwest of America, I heartily welcomed the warm spring desert sunlight of Tel Aviv.
 Pastor Rozen found me in the crowd of a myriad of expectant groups waiting for shuttles, tour guides and family.
 With navigational expertise he managed the luggage and the ensuing drive to Jerusalem where I would lodge at the grandeur Regency Hyatt Hotel as part of the GODTV Tour – the largest tour to ever visit Israel – 1800 people.
 As we followed the ancient road now a modern highway on the way to the hotel, we stopped by the Mount of Olives and prayed.
 I will always remember my first place to visit in Israel was the Mount of Olives.
 As James Michener describes in The Source,